sablier-labs/docs/docs/concepts/bob/04-lido-adapter.md

   LidoAdapter -- "wrap" --> wstETH[(wstETH)]
 ```

-When a user deposits WETH, adapter transfers it to the Lido protocol and receives stETH in return.
+When a user deposits WETH, the adapter transfers it to the Lido protocol and receives stETH in return.
 It then wraps the
 stETH into wstETH which is stored on the adapter contract address.
 The wstETH token represents the principal amount as
 well as the yield generated from Lido.